 Landline and cell phone numbers were called as many as 5 times.
 Refusal conversion was attempted on approximately 50% of soft refusal cases in the landline sample only.
-Interviews were conducted from October 7 to 11, 2016.
+Interviews were conducted from October 28 to November 2, 2016.
 Calls were staggered over times of day and days of the week to maximize the chance of making contact with potential respondents.
-Each number received at least one daytime call.
 When dialing the sample, the state of New Hampshire was first divided into four geographic strata and interviews were completed within each stratum proportionate to the adult population distribution.